robertpeteuil/multi-cloud-control/README.rst

   sudo pip install mcc

 Configuration
 -------------

-The first time the utility is executed:
+The first time the utility is executed it performs the following setup tasks:

-- It creates its config directory **{HOME}/.cloud**
+- Creates its config directory **{HOME}/.cloud**
-- It copies a sample config.ini file to the config dir
+- Copies a sample config.ini file to the new config dir
-- It instructs the user to add their credential information to config.ini
+- Instructs the user to add their credential information to config.ini

+  - The sample config.ini contains sample configuration data, and extensive comments describing how to add your real data.

 Notes while editing the config.ini file:

-- be careful not to change the names of the keys (titles left of the '=' symbol)
+- do not change the names of the keys (titles left of the '=' symbol)
-- comment lines may be deleted (lines beginning with #)
+- lines with comments may be deleted (lines beginning with #)

 **config.ini - info section and providers list**